joinpursuit/Pursuit-Core-Web/fundamentals/loops/README.md

   </details>

-### The `for` loop
+# 3. The `for` loop

-Another kind of loop, the `for` loop, is just a condensed version of the while loop.
+Another kind of loop, the `for` loop, is a condensed version of the while loop.
 With the `for` loop we create a variable, check a condition, and change the variable's value, all in one line.

 ```js
 for (let num = 1; num < 10; num += 1) {